michaeldallen/Unit-Testing-and-Test-Driven-Development-in-Python/section5/README.md

-@todo: can create an instance of the Checkout class
+# @todo: can create an instance of the Checkout class
+# @body: test